EndPointCorp/end-point-blog/2020/11/19/advanced-wordpress-customizations.html.md

 The techniques we saw in this post are meant for websites that only need some small custom changes or improvements.
 If we need to include a complete layer of logic into a website, it's always recommended to write a custom plugin from scratch, if there is nothing out there that serves the purpose.
 But that's material for another blog post!

-At End Point, we build web solutions in Wordpress and several other technologies, but we always keep security and high standards in mind.
+At End Point, we build web solutions in Wordpress and several other technologies, keeping security and high standards in mind.
 [Contact us](/contact) if you want to find out more.